keedio/flume-ftp-source/README.md

 - FTPS: File Transfer Protocol that uses AUTH SSL o TLS cryptographic protocols.
 Port 21.
 - SFTP: File Transfer Protocol that uses SSH V3, via a single channel (layer transport) and sending/receiving in binary.
 Port 22.(Recommended).

-Files can be proccesed int two ways:
+Files can be processed in two ways:
 - by lines, as one event is a full line.(flushlines = true)
 - by chunk of bytes, exactly 1 KB is the size of one event by default. (flushlines = false)

 Proccesed files's name and size will be tracked into a Map, this one will be "saved" into an external file (file.name), located in parameter .folder of the config.